Festive Poetry Ideas for Primary Schools: Fun Christmas Writing Activities

 👉 Link: For more detail, see my [blog on Christmas Shape Poems].

-2. Acrostic Poems with a Festive Twist
+2. Acrostic, Mesostic, Haiku, Telestich and Cinquain Poems with a Festive Twist!

 👉 Tip: Great for quick wins with younger pupils and reluctant writers.